Content Marketing

 • Leading companies are creating content destinations that provide high-valuable content to potential customers.
 Disclosure is an important issue for these sites as well.

-Jon Reed framed the discussion by outlining that there is a big shift in media.
+Jon Reed framed the discussion by outlining that there is a big shift in the media.
 There is brand journalism.
 Brands often sponsor content, alongside advertisements and this raises issues of disclosure, transparency and authenticity.

 Jon mentioned that there is some criticism of brands who produce great content as members of an active community and then also produce sponsored content which “has a whole different vibe.”